ansys/pydpf-post/docs/source/user_guide/plotting.rst

 Plot results
 ************

-DPF-Post provides functionality for plotting results.
+PyDPF-Post provides functionality for plotting results.
 Here is a summary of the steps:

 #.
-Load the :class:`DpfSolution <ansys.dpf.post.dpf_solution.DpfSolution>` object
+Load the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object
    with the result file.
 #.
-Request a :class:`Result <ansys.dpf.post.result_object.Result>` object and
+Request a :class:`DataFrame <ansys.dpf.post.dataframe.DataFrame>` object to
    obtain the scalar field of interest.
 #.
-Use the :func:`plot_contour <ansys.dpf.post.result_data.ResultData.plot_contour>`
+Use the plotting methods of the :class:`DataFrame <ansys.dpf.post.dataframe.DataFrame>` object
-   method to render it.
+   to render it.

 Subsequent sections provide some plotting examples.